tangentsoft/pidp8i/doc/cc8-manual.md

 checking and text reporting that you get in a modern compiler like GCC or Clang.
 That would have required a roomful of core memory to achieve on a real PDP-8.
-Since we're working within the constraints of the old PDP-8 architecture, we only have about 3 kWords to construct the parse result, for example.
+Since we're working within the constraints of the old PDP-8 architecture, we only have about 3&nbsp;kWords to construct the parse result, for example.

 In addition, the native OS/8 compiler is severely limited in code space,